-Mainstream browsers are secure and have been improving on every new release. however, they are much heavy on the resource.
+Mainstream browsers are secure and have been improving on every new release. however, they are much heavy on the resources.

-Lightweight web browsers are more of a mainstream browser but they are customized and dropped unnecessary functions to improve the performance.
-If these browsers are used in old computers, the performance will be improved significantly.
+Lightweight web browsers are more of a mainstream browser but they are customised and have lesser functions to improve the performance.
+These browsers are great fit for older computer, will significantly increase the performance.